Transitional justice: Trends and challenges

 More recently, Lyal S. Sunga has argued that unless truth commissions are set up and conducted according to international human rights law, international criminal law and international humanitarian law, they risk conflicting or undermining criminal prosecutions, whether these prosecutions are supposed to be carried out at the national or international levels.
 He contends that this risk is particularly pronounced where truth commissions employ amnesties, and especially blanket amnesties to pardon perpetrators of serious crimes.
 On the other hand, criminal prosecutions should be better tailored to focus on victims and to place events in proper perspective.
 Sunga therefore proposes ten principles for making truth and national reconciliation commissions fully complementary to criminal prosecutions in a way that conforms fully to international law.

-This type of critique of transitional justice mechanisms could cause some scholars and policymakers to wonder which of the objectives outlined above are most important to achieve, and even if they are achievable.
+This type of critique of transitional justice mechanisms might cause some scholars and policymakers to wonder which of the objectives outlined above are most important to achieve, and even the extent to which they are achievable.
 Truth commissions could be characterized as a second-best alternative and also an affront to rule of law, because of the possibility that amnesty and indemnities will be made exchange for truth.
 These sets of challenges can raise critical questions for transitional justice in its application.
 Questions and issues, such as: Can the "truth" ever really be established?
 Can all victims be given compensation or a public platform?
 Can all perpetrators be held accountable?
 Or is it sufficient to acknowledge that atrocities were committed and that victims should be compensated for their suffering?

 Also, one might argue that too narrow a focus on the challenges of the field runs the risk of making transitional justice seem meaningless.
 However transitional justice aims at an ongoing search for truth, justice, forgiveness, and healing, and efforts undertaken within it help people to live alongside former enemies.
 Simply put, "the past must be addressed in order to reach the future".
 Thus, even if the impact or reach of transitional justice seems marginal, the end result is worth the effort.

 Another way of assessing attempts at transitional justice is to say that decision makers may have less control over the methods used to pursue such policies than they imagine.
 In fact, whatever their wishes, they may not be able to prevent such policies at all.
 As A. James McAdams has demonstrated in his book, Judging the Past in Unified Germany (2001), West German policymakers such as former chancellor Helmut Kohl wanted to close public access to the files of East Germany's secret police, the Stasi, but pressures from East German dissidents prevented them from doing so.